diksown/gado/README.md

 ### Manual

-You can manually install gado by cloning this repository and running `setup.py`.
+You can manually install gado by cloning this repository and running the install script.

 ```
 git clone https://github.com/diksown/gado